Ballet Tucson: History

 Ballet Tucson, previously known as Ballet Arts Foundation, was established in 1986 by Mary Beth Cabana, who was previously a principal dancer with Cleveland Ballet, Ballet Oklahoma, Arizona Dance Theatre, and San Diego Ballet.
 The goal of creating Ballet Tucson was to create a world-class professional ballet company as well as a ballet school that would help young dancers in Southern Arizona pursue a career in dance.

 In 1987, the Children's Ensemble gave a preview performance at Centennial Hall (Tucson, Arizona) in Tucson, and received positive reviews.
 Additional performances that year also received positive reviews.

 In 1994, Ballet Tucson premiered their own full-length version of The Nutcracker, which had five sold-out performances.

 In 2004, the professional ballet company debuted, and since that time has established itself as Tucson's resident professional ballet company.

 In 2022, Ballet Tucson began a partnership with the Tucson Symphony Orchestra for their performances of The Nutcracker.

 Current company

 Artistic team & staff

-Margaret Mullin is the Artistic Director.
+Margaret Mullin joined as the Artistic Director in spring 2022.
 She was previously a soloist with Pacific Northwest Ballet.

 Chieko Imada is the Associate Artistic Director & Resident Choreographer.
 She was previously a soloist with Inoue Ballet of Tokyo, and a former principal dancer for Ballet Tucson.